seme4/ssi-consultancy/DeployerDeveloperReview.md

 The deployers guide should state what versions of MySQL are supported, and also what others sameAs Lite is known to run on.

-sameAs Lite was compatible with MariaDB under Scientific Linux 7 and Fedora 21.
+sameAs Lite is compatible with MariaDB under Scientific Linux 7 and Fedora 21.

----
+### Crowd source known deployment configurations

+Due to the myriad flavours of Linux and versions of Apache, SQLite, MySQL, and PHP and the different ways in which these can be configured, it is impractical to write complete instructions for every combination.
+Such information can be crowd-sourced from existing, and future, deployers and developers, by encouraging them to contribute any deviations from the deployers guide they needed to adopt when deploying sameAs Lite upon their own server.
+These can be published on a web site or other project resource.

-## Clarify what config.ttl is for
+### Clarify what config.ttl is for

 .htaccess refers to: